prototypefund/Digital_Bargeld-docs/api-merchant.rst

    **Failure Response**

-   :status 400: Request not understood.
+   :status 400 Bad Request: Request not understood.
-   :status 403: The request does not match the contract that was provided.
+   :status 403 Forbidden: The request does not match the contract that was provided.
 The request should not be repeated.
-   :status 4XX: The deposit operation has failed because the coin has previously been deposited or it has been already refreshed; the request should not be repeated again.
+   :status 499 TBD: The deposit operation has failed because the coin has previously been deposited or it has been already refreshed; the request should not be repeated again.
 The response body contains the failure response objects from the :ref:`Mint API:deposit<deposit>`.
-   :status 404: The merchant does not entertain this type of interaction.
+   :status 404 Not Found: The merchant does not entertain this type of interaction.
 Try another one.

 .. _retract: